How can I get a VAT exemption? What kind of document is needed?

 Yes, we can change both the briefing and the wrap-up session without any extra charge.
 We can also offer both of these activities online if you prefer that option.

 Is it possible to find a school that matches our specific interests?

 As long as the interest is not way too specific, such as 3D printing in primary schools, we can find a school and a teacher who can show or explain how he or she handles that issue.
 If you have a very specific goal for the shadowing, please let us know before booking.

 When can I know the school and teacher that I will shadow?

-After receiving the payment, we will start looking for the ideal school for your job shadowing.
+After receiving your payment, we will start looking for the ideal school for your job shadowing.
 We will inform you about the school as soon as we have confirmed it.
-Usually, the principal selects the teachers to be shallowed only a couple of days before the visit starts, depending on their situation and workload.
+Usually, the principal selects the teachers to be shadowed only a couple of days before the visit starts, depending on their situation and workload.
 Therefore, please expect to know about “your teacher” only when you enter the school.
-As in many cases, there are several teachers that you will shadow during the program, knowing your teacher is not even significant.
+In many cases, there are several teachers that you will shadow during the program, so knowing your teacher is not so significant.